Content code

 Corps

-Chemiluminescence is the production of light as a result of chemical reactions that produce energy in the form of light.
+Chemiluminescence is the production of light as a result of chemical reactions that produce light energy.

 Corps